eCook Meal

 HOW DO YOU LIKE ‘EM PINEAPPLES?

 Return the pan to a medium heat with a drizzle of oil.
-When hot, add the drained pineapple pieces and the sliced onion.
+When hot, add the drained pineapple pieces and the sliced Onion.
 Fry for 4-5 minutes until the pineapple pieces are starting to char, shifting occasionally.
 Add the cooked rice and mix until combined.
 Remove from the heat and season to taste.

 A DELICIOUS DUCK DINNER

 Plate up the coconut rice.
 Top with the duck slices and any reserved pan juices.
 Side with the dressed green leaves.
-Sprinkle over the sliced chilli (to taste) and the chopped coriander.
+Sprinkle over the sliced Chilli (to taste) and the chopped coriander.
 Look at you, Chef!

 Jasmine Rice - 225ml